officialrajdeepsingh/awesome-nextjs/README.md

 # List of NPM packages for Nextjs and Reactjs

 List of NPM libraries that helps to build small and large-scale applications with next.js.
+I create a list based on my user expersice In this list I used every

 ##  Specfiy for nextjs